sharpstorm/CS3219-OTOT-Project/README.md

 ## Overall Idea

 The project is a portal for tracking a wishlist of Pokemon Trading Card Game (TCG) cards.
-It should allow users to build lists / decks of cards, and indicate whether the user has it.
+It should allow the user to check and remove cards, as well as check their prices.

 ## Tech Stack